 Are you facing driving under the influence (DUI) charges in Orange County or anywhere else in California?
 If this is your first DUI, the whole experience is stressful and unnerving.
 Here is a list of what you’re probably not aware of.

 1. The officer will confiscate your driver’s license.
 By law, the arresting officer is required to take your driver’s license and forward a notice of suspension or revocation and your driver’s license, along with a sworn report, to the Department of Motor Vehicles.
 From there, the DMV will examine the officer’s report, any blood or breath results, and the suspension or revocation order.
 If the DMV upholds the officer’s suspension or revocation during its “administrative review,” you have the right to request a hearing to fight the license suspension or revocation.

 You have just 10 days from the date of your DUI arrest to request a DMV hearing to contest the license suspension or revocation.
-We frequently represent clients at their DMV hearings in an effort to prevent their license from being suspended or revoked.
+We frequently represent clients at their DMV hearings to prevent their licenses from being suspended or revoked.

 Facing DUI charges in Orange County?
-Call the Law Offices of Virginia L. Landry, Inc. to schedule a free DUI defense consultation!
+Call the Law Offices of Virginia L. Landry at (949) 694-8804 to schedule a free DUI defense consultation!